skip to main content

 If you are a U.S. citizen one of your basic rights is the right to vote.

 Once you turn 18 you have the right to vote, but you have to register.
-In California, you can register to vote by going to the post office and filling out a voter registration form, or you can register online.
+In California, you can register online, or by going to the post office and filling out a voter registration form.

 Selective Service